Gravitational Waves sourced by Gauge Fields during Inflation: Conclusion and outlook

 Let us also mention that the limit $\gaun<4$ to avoid infrared divergence has been assumed for convenience.
 Without it, we would have to introduce an infrared cutoff for the electric field that would be determined by the beginning of inflation, see Ref.~\cite{Kahniashvili:2016bkp} for similar considerations.
 While the electric field is damped after inflation, traces of this cutoff would survive in the generated GW background.
 When allowing for $\ga_1 \simeq 6 $ one could then generate even scale invariant magnetic fields that would certainly be relevant for the cosmological magnetic fields observed in the present Universe.

 We often used electromagnetic terminology in the paper, it is clear that our results are valid for arbitrary $U(1)$ or other Abelian gauge fields.
-It is not so clear whether they can be generalized to non-Abelian fields, as proposed in~\cite{Adshead:2012kp}.
+It is not so clear whether they can be generalized to non-Abelian fields, as has been studied in e.g. \cite{Adshead:2012kp, Maleknejad:2012fw} or more recently in \cite{Dimastrogiovanni:2023oid}.

 Finally, the predicted GW background is rather on the conservative side.
 We have neglected the contributions after inflation of the remaining magnetic fields.
 We expect them, however, to be subdominant as they would be due solely to the magnetic field.
 Furthermore, the dominant part of the magnetic energy density that comes from small scales will be damped away by diffusion.